-Business View Magazine interviews Angel Bermudez, Minister of Finance and Government Organization of Aruba.
+Business View Caribbean interviews Angel Bermudez, Minister of Finance and Government Organization of Aruba.

 In 1986, Aruba seceded from the Netherlands Antilles and became a separate, autonomous member of the Kingdom of the Netherlands, under the Dutch crown.
 Aruba has full autonomy on most matters, except those regarding defense, foreign affairs, and the Supreme Court.
 The government of Aruba is a representative democracy with a parliament, the Estates of Aruba, or “Staten,” in Dutch, made up of 21 ministers who serve four-year terms.
 The head of government is the prime minister; since 2009, it has been Michiel “Mike” Godfried Eman II.